Dooders/Dooders/docs/diary.md

 ---

+## 2023-01-07

+I'm going to start formalizing via [Issues](https://github.com/csmangum/Dooders/issues) some of the ideas or reasearch I want to explore further.
+I'll use Githib for as many aspects of the project that I can.

 ## 2023-01-06 Dooder Step Process

 I've been working on an idea for a step process design.
 The last part I need to figure out, is with that proccess, how will the Dooder learn.
 I'm not too sure what the answer will be.
 Basically it would follow: